pingidentity/pingfederate-go-client/configurationapi/docs/ClientOIDCPolicy.md

 `func (o *ClientOIDCPolicy) HasSectorIdentifierUri() bool`

 HasSectorIdentifierUri returns a boolean if a field has been set.

+### GetUserInfoResponseSigningAlgorithm

+`func (o *ClientOIDCPolicy) GetUserInfoResponseSigningAlgorithm() string`

+GetUserInfoResponseSigningAlgorithm returns the UserInfoResponseSigningAlgorithm field if non-nil, zero value otherwise.

+### GetUserInfoResponseSigningAlgorithmOk

+`func (o *ClientOIDCPolicy) GetUserInfoResponseSigningAlgorithmOk() (*string, bool)`

+GetUserInfoResponseSigningAlgorithmOk returns a tuple with the UserInfoResponseSigningAlgorithm field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUserInfoResponseSigningAlgorithm

+`func (o *ClientOIDCPolicy) SetUserInfoResponseSigningAlgorithm(v string)`

+SetUserInfoResponseSigningAlgorithm sets UserInfoResponseSigningAlgorithm field to given value.

+### HasUserInfoResponseSigningAlgorithm

+`func (o *ClientOIDCPolicy) HasUserInfoResponseSigningAlgorithm() bool`

+HasUserInfoResponseSigningAlgorithm returns a boolean if a field has been set.

+### GetUserInfoResponseEncryptionAlgorithm

+`func (o *ClientOIDCPolicy) GetUserInfoResponseEncryptionAlgorithm() string`

+GetUserInfoResponseEncryptionAlgorithm returns the UserInfoResponseEncryptionAlgorithm field if non-nil, zero value otherwise.

+### GetUserInfoResponseEncryptionAlgorithmOk

+`func (o *ClientOIDCPolicy) GetUserInfoResponseEncryptionAlgorithmOk() (*string, bool)`

+GetUserInfoResponseEncryptionAlgorithmOk returns a tuple with the UserInfoResponseEncryptionAlgorithm field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUserInfoResponseEncryptionAlgorithm

+`func (o *ClientOIDCPolicy) SetUserInfoResponseEncryptionAlgorithm(v string)`

+SetUserInfoResponseEncryptionAlgorithm sets UserInfoResponseEncryptionAlgorithm field to given value.

+### HasUserInfoResponseEncryptionAlgorithm

+`func (o *ClientOIDCPolicy) HasUserInfoResponseEncryptionAlgorithm() bool`

+HasUserInfoResponseEncryptionAlgorithm returns a boolean if a field has been set.

+### GetUserInfoResponseContentEncryptionAlgorithm

+`func (o *ClientOIDCPolicy) GetUserInfoResponseContentEncryptionAlgorithm() string`

+GetUserInfoResponseContentEncryptionAlgorithm returns the UserInfoResponseContentEncryptionAlgorithm field if non-nil, zero value otherwise.

+### GetUserInfoResponseContentEncryptionAlgorithmOk

+`func (o *ClientOIDCPolicy) GetUserInfoResponseContentEncryptionAlgorithmOk() (*string, bool)`

+GetUserInfoResponseContentEncryptionAlgorithmOk returns a tuple with the UserInfoResponseContentEncryptionAlgorithm field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUserInfoResponseContentEncryptionAlgorithm

+`func (o *ClientOIDCPolicy) SetUserInfoResponseContentEncryptionAlgorithm(v string)`

+SetUserInfoResponseContentEncryptionAlgorithm sets UserInfoResponseContentEncryptionAlgorithm field to given value.

+### HasUserInfoResponseContentEncryptionAlgorithm

+`func (o *ClientOIDCPolicy) HasUserInfoResponseContentEncryptionAlgorithm() bool`

+HasUserInfoResponseContentEncryptionAlgorithm returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)